doubtfire-lms/docs.formatif.io/guides/staff/view-class-information.md

 # Student List

-The student list is an important part of Doubtfire, which shows all enrolled students in a unit, information such as student class allocation, and an overview of a student's progression through a unit.
+The student list is an important part of Formatif, which shows all enrolled students in a unit, information such as student class allocation, and an overview of a student's progression through a unit.

-To view the student list, log in to Doubtfire and select the unit for which you wish to view the student list from the top-left dropdown:
+To view the student list, log in to Formatif and select the unit for which you wish to view the student list from the top-left dropdown:

 ![Student List](/guides/view-class-information/student-list.png)